cassamajor/platforms-on-k8s/chapter-6/README.md

 For this tutorial, we will define an Environment API and a Crossplane Composition that uses the Helm Provider to create a new instance of `vcluster`.

-Check the Crossplane Composite Resource Definition (XRD) for our [Environments here](resources/env-resource-definition.yaml) and the Crossplane [Composition here](resources/composition-devenv.yaml).
-This resource configures the provisioning of a new `vcluster` using the Crossplane Helm Provider, [check this configuration here](https://github.com/salaboy/platforms-on-k8s/blob/main/chapter-6/resources/composition-devenv.yaml#L24).
-When a new `vcluster` is created then the composition install our Conference Application into it, once again using the Crossplane Helm Provider, but this time configured [pointing to the just created `vcluster` APIs](https://github.com/salaboy/platforms-on-k8s/blob/main/chapter-6/resources/composition-devenv.yaml#L87), you can [check this here](https://github.com/salaboy/platforms-on-k8s/blob/main/chapter-6/resources/composition-devenv.yaml#L117).
+Check the Crossplane Composite Resource Definition (XRD) for our [Environments here](resources/definitions/env-resource-definition.yaml) and the Crossplane [Composition here](resources/compositions/composition-devenv.yaml).
+This resource configures the provisioning of a new `vcluster` using the Crossplane Helm Provider, [check this configuration here](https://github.com/salaboy/platforms-on-k8s/blob/main/chapter-6/resources/compositions/composition-devenv.yaml#L24).
+When a new `vcluster` is created then the composition install our Conference Application into it, once again using the Crossplane Helm Provider, but this time configured [pointing to the just created `vcluster` APIs](https://github.com/salaboy/platforms-on-k8s/blob/main/chapter-6/resources/compositions/composition-devenv.yaml#L87), you can [check this here](https://github.com/salaboy/platforms-on-k8s/blob/main/chapter-6/resources/compositions/composition-devenv.yaml#L117).

-Let's install both XRD by running:
+Let's install the Environment XRD by running:

 ```shell
 kubectl apply -f resources/definitions